s183910/Bachelor_Gabi_Kat/README.md

 ## The modefied_FAIR algorithm
-The modefied_FAIR algorithm can be found in the 'FAIR.ipynb' notebook
+The modefied_FAIR algorithm can be found in Bachelor_Gabi_Kat/FAIR/fairsearchcore/FAIR.ipynb